Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of ATO data released for financial year 2022, Heidelberg - Rosanna had a median income among taxpayers of $62,501.
-The average income level stood at $89,512, which was among the highest in Australia.
-This compared to levels of $54,892 and $73,761 across Greater Melbourne respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $70,101 (median) and $100,397 (average) as of September 2025.
-From the Census conducted in 2021, household, family, and personal incomes all ranked highly in Heidelberg - Rosanna, between the 72nd and 81st percentiles nationally.
-Income analysis revealed that 30.3% of the population (5,156 individuals) fell within the $1,500 - $2,999 income range, similar to the metropolitan region where 32.8% occupied this bracket.
-A substantial presence of higher earners was noted, with 33.7% exceeding $3,000 weekly.
-Housing accounted for 14.3% of income, and strong earnings ranked residents within the 75th percentile for disposable income.
-The area's SEIFA income ranking placed it in the 8th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2022, Heidelberg - Rosanna SA2 had a median income among taxpayers of $62,501.
+The average level stood at $89,512.
+This is among the highest in Australia compared to Greater Melbourne's levels of $54,892 and $73,761 respectively.
+Based on Wage Price Index growth of 12.16% since financial year ending June 2022, current estimates would be approximately $70,101 (median) and $100,397 (average) as of September 2025.
+From the Census conducted in August 2021, household, family and personal incomes all rank highly in Heidelberg - Rosanna, between the 72nd and 81st percentiles nationally.
+Income analysis reveals that 30.3% of the population (5,156 individuals) fall within the $1,500 to $2,999 income range, similar to the metropolitan region where 32.8% occupy this bracket.
+Higher earners represent a substantial presence with 33.7% exceeding $3,000 weekly.
+Housing accounts for 14.3% of income while strong earnings rank residents within the 75th percentile for disposable income.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income